All Episodes

 Look at what's being debated here.

-Look at look at what everybody's celebrating.
+Look at what everybody's celebrating.

-The regime was going to tell everybody they had to buy health insurance simply because they're going to get health treatment over the course of their lives, they're going to have to buy it.
+The regime was going to tell everybody they had to buy health insurance simply because they're going to get health treatment over the course of their lives.

-The government doesn't have that power.
+The Constitution says no, the government doesn't have that power.

 This regime is arguing in court that it does.

-And frightfully, there are a lot of Democrat-appointed judges who agree with the notion this is perfectly within the government's purview.
+And frightfully, there are a lot of Democrat-appointed judges who agree with the notion this is perfectly within the government's purview to order citizens what to buy, what they must have.

-And yesterday with Michelle Obama coming out saying it's us, we're going to determine what your kids eat before school, during school, and after school and at dinner because you can't trust the parents to do that.
+And yesterday, with Michelle Obama coming out saying it's us, we're going to determine what your kids eat before school, during school, and after school, and at dinner, because you can't trust the parents to do that.

 So essentially, this is about liberty and freedom and a Trojan horse that's designed to take the country down.